Where to Vote

 How do I know who’s running in my ward?

 As candidates are approved throughout the nomination period (September 22 to October 7), their profiles will be posted under Who’s Running?
-You can also visit My Voting Info (coming soon) to see your specific candidates.
+You can also visit My Voter Info to see your specific candidates.

 Can I vote in a ward/school division other than my own?